-To sign up for a hands-on Fur Harvester Education Workshop search our Statewide Online Database under "Advanced Hunter Education Courses" for an upcoming workshop in your area!
+To sign up for a hands-on Fur Harvester Education Workshop visit Go Outdoors Iowa Events to locate and register for an upcoming workshop in your area!

 The Iowa DNR also recognizes the online Today's Trapper Course as a means to receive certification.
 Those students wishing to complete the course online to receive certification must complete the course by clicking the link below and following the additional instructions to receive an Iowa Fur Harvester Education Certificate.

 To take the online Today's Trapper Course visit: